survivejs/react-book/manuscript/linting_in_webpack.md

 ### Dealing with `ELIFECYCLE` Error

-In case the linting process fails, `npm` will give you a nasty looking `ELIFECYCLE` error.
-If you want to hide this, you can change the script into this form:
+In case the linting process fails, `npm` will give you a nasty looking `ELIFECYCLE` error.A good way to achieve a tidier output is to invoke `npm run lint --silent`.
+That will hide the `ELIFECYCLE` bit.
+You can define an alias for this purpose.
+At Unix you would do `alias run='npm run --silent'` and then `run <script>`.

+Alternatively you could pipe output to `true` like this:

 **package.json**